premkiran7/100-days-of-code/r1-log.md

 ### R1D7

 Wanted to finish the remaining projects today itself, but couldn't.
 I have to work faster.
 Most of my time gets wasted as I get confused with basic things like position, display etc.

+### R1D8

+2 more to go.
+Just can't wait to get it done and take some rest.
+I have noticed that either my basics ain't clear in CSS or maybe I need more time as I found myself struggling with the logo on the navbar today.